 Image 12: Connection to BitRaser Cloud Account Established

-The status will show “Connected” in green, and a dialog box will appear notifying that you have successfully logged in to your cloud account upon successful connection to the BitRaser server.
+The status will show “Connected” in green, and a dialog box will appear notifying you that you have successfully logged in to your cloud account upon successful connection to the BitRaser server.
 If you have already bought the BitRaser File Eraser licenses, then you can proceed with the erasure.
 Otherwise, at every attempt to erase an item, a dialog box will open prompting you to click on ‘Buy Now’ to purchase the licenses.

 Step 8: Click on the icon of Settings in the top bar.
 Under ‘General,’ select an erasure algorithm of your choice.
-(Refer to Image 13)

 Step 9: Click on either ‘Drag & Drop’ or ‘Search & Erase’ the items you wish to erase.
-(Refer to Image 14)
+(Refer to Image 13)

-Image 15: Erase Free Space
+Image 14: Erase Free Space

-Irrespective of the selection option, at each erasure attempt, a Confirm Erasure dialog box will appear.
+At each erasure attempt, a Confirm Erasure dialog box will appear.
 Proceed only if you want the selected data to be erased permanently.
 After the erasure process is complete, you will be notified of the successful completion along with the presentation of an erasure summary.

-Image 18: Scheduling the Erasure of Traces
+Image 17: Scheduling the Erasure of Traces

-Image 21: BitRaser File Eraser for Linux Files and Folders Erasure Report
+Image 22: BitRaser File Eraser Linux Report